 - Represented by an 11 member tribal council

-- The Pokagon Band owns over 6,000 acres of land in Michigan and Indiana, roughly half of which is held in trust for the tribe by the federal government.
+- The Pokagon Band owns more than 6,000 acres of land in Michigan and Indiana, roughly half of which is held in trust for the tribe by the federal government.

 Please visit www.pokagon.com for more information on the Pokagon Band of Potawatomi.